Iaio99/container-cargo/README.md

 # ContainerCargo
-ContainerCargo is a Python program for export, and eventually sync on cloud, of containers.
+ContainerCargo is a Python program for export, and eventually sync on cloud, containers.